Motorhome insurance vs caravan insurance: what is the difference?

-Key Takeaways
+Key takeaways

 The core difference comes down to what each vehicle is.
 A motorhome is a self-propelled motor vehicle.
 A caravan is a trailer towed by another vehicle.
 That single distinction drives almost every difference in how insurers treat each, what cover is legally required, and what a policy actually pays for when something goes wrong.

-This guide explains every key difference clearly: the legal basis, cover structure, what each policy pays for, the towing gap that catches owners out, and a direct cost comparison using current 2025 market data.
+This guide explains every key difference clearly: the legal basis, cover structure, what each policy pays for, the towing gap that catches owners out, and a direct cost comparison using current market data.

-💬 From the MMC Insurance Team
+💬 From the MMC insurance team | FCA Reg.
+916241

-Legal Position
+Legal position

 ~£500

-Avg motorhome premium
+Avg motorhome premium per year

 ~£145

-Avg caravan premium
+Avg touring caravan premium

-The Core Differences at a Glance
+The core differences at a glance

 The table below sets out the fundamental differences between motorhome insurance and caravan insurance across every dimension that matters to a buyer.

-| Factor | Motorhome Insurance | Caravan Insurance |
+| Factor | Motorhome insurance | Caravan insurance |

 |---|---|---|

-| Legal requirement | Yes — Road Traffic Act 1988 | No — voluntary but strongly recommended |
+| Legal requirement | Yes, Road Traffic Act 1988 | No, voluntary but strongly recommended |

 | What it covers | The motorhome as a vehicle and as a home: bodywork, engine, habitation contents, third party liability | The caravan structure and contents: damage, theft, accidental damage, public liability when pitched |